 Admission to Covenant is subject to class space availability, and is prioritized in the following manner: children of Covenant staff, children or siblings of alumni and enrolled families, all other new applicants.

-For an applicant applying to the tweflth grade class that is transferring from a local school district, an offer of admission must be extended by the Admission committee and Board of Trustees.
+For an applicant applying to the twelfth-grade class that is transferring from a local school district, an offer of admission must be extended by the Admission Committee and Board of Trustees.

 The Admission Committee reserves the right to deny admission to any student who is evaluated as ineligible.
 Covenant's mission is to work in conjunction with the home to mold students to be Christ-like.
 On occasion, the atmosphere or conduct within a particular home may be counter or in opposition to the Biblical lifestyle the school teaches.
 This includes, but is not limited to, sexual immorality, sexual orientation, or inability to support the moral principles of the school.
 In such cases, the school reserves the right to refuse admission to an applicant.